Homs: Education

-The oldest schools in Homs were founded by American missionaries, the "National Evangelical School" in 1855, and "Al Ghassania Orthodox School" in 1887.
+Some of the oldest schools in Homs were founded by American missionaries, the "National Evangelical School" in 1855, and "Al Ghassania Orthodox School" in 1887.

-Homs is home to the Al-Baath University, one of four major universities in Syria was founded in 1979.
+Homs is home to the Homs University (previously Al-Baath University), one of four major universities in Syria was founded in 1979.
 A specialist engineering foundation, the university has one of the largest student bodies.
 It houses several faculties including medicine, engineering, liberal arts, and sciences and a number of two-year career (vocational) institutions.

 It is the only university in the country to have departments in petroleum engineering and veterinary medicine.

 The German University at Wadi al-Nasarah opened in 2004 and is located 30 km west of the city.
 In 2005, the International School of Choueifat opened a school outside the city.
 Al-Andalus University for Medical Sciences was established in 2005 near Homs, and is constructing one of its University Hospitals in the city.

 There are 1,727 schools and 15,000 kindergartens in the Homs Governorate, most of which are public facilities.
 In 2007, 375,000 students in the governorate were enrolled in elementary schools (6–15 years), 36,000 in high schools (15–18 years), and around 12,000 in vocational training schools.